Uncertainty Quantification for Retrieval-Augmented Reasoning: Experimental Setup

 \subsection{Extrinsic UQ Evaluation via Abstention}

 ~ \textbf{\textit{Task Formulation.}} Declining to respond due to uncertainty is an important application of \MainTaskAbbr~\cite{Feng24Hallucinate}.
 An abstention function determines whether the model should withhold an answer.
-In our setup, this decision is guided by uncertainty scores.
-We introduce a threshold $\tau_{\text{abs}}$: if the uncertainty exceeds $\tau_{\text{abs}}$, the model abstains; otherwise, it produces an answer.
-Formally, given a response $r$ to a query $x$ and an uncertainty function $U$, we define the abstention function $f_{\text{abs}}$ as:
+In our setup, this decision is guided by confidence scores.
+We introduce a threshold $\tau_{\text{abs}}$: if the confidence is less than $\tau_{\text{abs}}$, the model abstains; otherwise, it produces an answer.
+Formally, given a response $r$ to a query $x$ and a confidence function $C$, we define the abstention function $f_{\text{abs}}$ as: